ivotron/ivotron.github.io/_posts/2013-07-09-intel-analysis-shipping-scoping.md

  1. User writes an analysis task specification consisting of an analytical workflow that the system has to execute.

- 2. User sends analysis task to IOD so that it gets executed.
+ 2. User sends analysis task so that it gets executed on IONs.

- 3. IOD returns an analysis monitor[^monitor] object.
+ 3. An analysis monitor object gets returned[^monitor].

  4. User can consult the execution state of the analysis task, as well as explore intermediate/final results through the returned monitor.

 The above is in general what we would like to provide the user with.
-At this point there are several unknowns that depend on the capabilities provided by IOD (and our correct understanding of them), the assumptions made on client infrastructure, capabilities of IOD to execute user-defined code, among others.
+At this point there are several unknowns that depend on the capabilities provided by IOD (and our correct understanding of them), the assumptions made on client infrastructure, capabilities of IONs to execute user-defined code, among others.
 We will frame our questions in terms of each of the steps presented previously.

 [^hpc-wf]: A good overview of existing workflow management systems is contained in